Kotara - Kotara Park and Park Avenue works

 Stage 2 - Creek Rehabilitation - In progress

-Stage 2 will commence in 2017 and incorporates creekline rehabilitation works to remediate and prevent any future erosion issues.
+Stage 2 is progresing and is expected to be completed in September 2019, weather permitting.
+The works incorporate creekline rehabilitation works to remediate and prevent any future erosion issues.
 This rehabilitation project takes into account natural channel design principles, infiltration options, potential surface changes, possible water quality improvements and the continued use of the site.
 The scope of work includes realigning the channel to increase capacity, installing rock structures to protect the creek banks, and improving access, amenity, water quality, habitat and stormwater movement.

 Works to upgrade the capacity of the Howell St culvert and relocation of the amenities building serving the park will also be undertake at this time.